Forbu/Forbu.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 I am a data scientist and machine learning engineer at Orange, a major telecommunications company in France.
-I have been involved in research projects and has expertise in areas such as radio propagation and deep learning.
+I have been involved in research projects and have expertise in areas such as radio propagation and deep learning.

 My professional experience and contributions to the field of data science and artificial intelligence are associated with Orange.